 Something was really wrong.
 Something was always bothering my father, but this time I was at a loss to figure it out.
 After thunderous cannon-balling cries and doors crashing, my mother came down rubbing the evidence of dill on her white apron and the scowl on her face.

 “Pigene epano.
 Theli na sou milisi o Pateras sou,” translated “Go upstairs now.
 Your father wants to talk to you.”

 I excused myself from my guests for a few minutes and turned to make the slow cruel climb up the two flights of stairs.
-As I turned, I saw that Felicia was looking down, picking at the green insides of her spinach pie.

 The door of the apartment was closed when I reached the landing so I knocked meekly.
 Then, it flew open in a fury of force.

 “NEVER, NEVER, NEVER in my life,” he howled, the wisp of hair that tried to keep a cap on his baldness all upright, his fists clenched gesticulating in sweeping motions, the madman coming out of his eyeballs bearing bloody body parts.